hyl3rid/blog/data/blog/tartetatin.md

 # Apple Tarte Tatin

 Apple Tarte Tin is delicious, sweet, and easy to make.
-This upside-down pastry is a classic dessert with a crispy pastry with tender apples in a caramel sauce that melts your heart.
 It is a perfect dessert for every occasion!

 ## Origin of Tarte Tatin